iw-ezequiel/test-public-repo/README.md

 # test-public-repo
-A public repo for testing migration
+A public repo for testing migration.
+All typos have been removed.